 Less scientific illustration

-I can also produce more ‘artistic’ illustrations in pen or pencil and watercolour.
-These are not always suitable for use in scientific articles, but can be an assett in books and other publications.
+When not attending to the accurate detail in scientific drawings, I love to produce more ‘artistic’ illustrations in pen or pencil and watercolour.
+These more creative drawings can be an assett in books and other publications where a looser style is appropriate.
 In these contexts, strict diagramatic style is not always needed.
+The subjects for these pictures (sketches, drawings or paintings) vary.
+I am happy representing people, landcapes, animals and objects.

-If you would like to illustrate your work with one of my diagrams or watercolour paintings, please contatc us to discuss your ideas.
+If you would like to illustrate your work with one of my diagrams or watercolour paintings, please contact us to discuss your ideas.

 A word from a happy client…